alicepyyang/info206_project/README.md

 The user also has the ability to navigate back and forth between selection criterias to make changes before finalizing a recipe to view.
 The user also has the option to quit the program anytime.

+## Instructions to run the code
+We have provided a *__init_.ipynb* jupyter notebook file in the src directory.
+Just launch that on a browser and execute the first cell.